 may trigger steam explosions that can blast hot rocks 10 to 50 cm

-A volcanic bomb is a lava fragment that is ejected while viscous (partially molten) and larger than 64 millimeters (2.6 inches) in diameter (see Figure 3).
+A volcanic bomb is a lava fragment that is ejected while viscous (partially molten) and larger than 64 mm (2.6 in) in diameter (Fig 3).
 Many volcanic bombs acquire rounded aerodynamic shapes during their travel through the air.
 Volcanic bombs include breadcrust bombs, ribbon bombs, spindle bombs (with twisted ends), spheroidal bombs, and "cow-dung" bombs.

 The most common gas released by magma is steam (H2O), followed by CO2 (carbon dioxide), SO2 (sulfur dioxide), (HCl) hydrogen chloride, and other compounds.